fltk/fltk/README.CMake.txt

        ..and the FLTK include files (*.H & *.h) your own apps can compile with can be found in:

 	    Release & Debug: C:\fltk-1.4.x\build\FL
+	    *and* [1] in:    C:\fltk-1.4.x\FL

        ..and the FLTK library files (*.lib) which your own apps can link with can be found in:

 	    Release: C:\fltk-1.4.x\build\lib\release\*.lib
 	      Debug: C:\fltk-1.4.x\build\lib\debug\*.lib

+      [1] If you want to build your own FLTK application directly using the build directories (i.e. without "installation") you need to include both the build tree (first) and then the FLTK source tree in the compiler's header search list.

  2.5  Building under Windows with MinGW using Makefiles